MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/redhat/redhat-imagelist.md

 ---

-# Red Hat Enterprise Linux images available in Azure
+# Red Hat Enterprise Linux (RHEL) images available in Azure
+Azure offers a variety of RHEL images for different use cases.

+## List of RHEL images
 This is a list of RHEL images available in Azure.
 Unless otherwise stated, all images are LVM-partitioned and attached to regular RHEL repositories (not EUS, not E4S).
 The following images are currently available for general use:

 Offer| SKU | Partitioning | Provisioning | Notes